GuhPires/super-react-router/README.md

 To start, you must:

 1. Clone or download this repository
-2. Enter into the project folder by the command `cd super-ract-router`
+2. Enter into the project folder by the command `cd super-react-router`
 3. Inside the project folder, simply type the command `npm install` ( you must have Node.js installed into your machine ) to install all dependecies of the project
     - It will take a while to install everything, so have a break :stuck_out_tongue_winking_eye:
 4. After installing it, type the `npm start` command to run the server